fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **putLeverageUpdate**
 > putLeverageUpdate(accountPositionLeverageUpdateRequest)

-Updates leverage for positions of a given market, closes all open orders for that market
+Updates leverage for positions of a given market and closes all open orders for that market.

 ### Example